 If the capacity auction resource demonstrates it was able to follow its dispatch instructions within the applicable compliance dead band as per the Market Rule Interpretation Bulletin (IMO_MKRI_0001), the test will be a pass.
 Otherwise, the test will be a fail.

-In advance of the scheduled capacity auction dispatch test activation, if the capacity market participant is aware of a planned or forced outage that will make the capacity auction resource unable to comply with the capacity auction dispatch test on the dispatch day in accordance with their offered/bid MW amount, the capacity market participant shall notify the IESO about its inability to start and complete the dispatch test activation, according to the outage reporting requirements for the applicable capacity auction resource type as specified in “MM 7.3 and update the energy offers/bids in accordance with MM 4.1.
+In advance of the scheduled capacity auction dispatch test activation, if the capacity market participant is aware of a planned or forced outage that will make the capacity auction resource unable to comply with the capacity auction dispatch test on the dispatch day in accordance with their offered/bid MW amount, the capacity market participant shall notify the IESO about its inability to start and complete the dispatch test activation, according to the outage reporting requirements for the applicable capacity auction resource type as specified in MM 7.3 and update the energy offers/bids in accordance with MM 4.1.

 The capacity market participant with a capacity generation resource that is a non-quick start resource assumes the risk of failing the test activation if a forced outage occurs during the ramp-up period resulting in the resource being unable to deliver its offered MW amount during the capacity auction dispatch test.